-The Company is engaged in the manufacture and sale of a wide range of specially formulated and customized products with application across diverse sectors like Home & Personal Care, Industrial Formulations, Paints & Coatings, Agrochemicals etc. The Company is a leading player in the surfactant and specialty functional chemicals business.
-Company's customers are well recognized and located not only in India but all over the world especially in America, Europe, and Far-East.
+The Company is engaged in the manufacture and sale of a wide range of specially formulated and customized products with application across diverse sectors like Home & Personal Care, Industrial Formulations, Paints & Coatings, Agrochemicals etc. The Company is a leading player in the surfactant and specialty functional chemicals business, has deep experience in handling critical chemical processes.
+Company's customers are well recognized and located not only in India but all over the world including in America, Europe, Far- East etc.